Bluffton Car Accident Lawyer

 - Damages – because of the at-fault driver’s breach of duty, the plaintiff suffered actual damages

-The Doctrine of Modified Comparative Negligence
+What Does The Doctrine of Modified Comparative Negligence State?

 Under South Carolina Code §15-1-300, anyone who is more than 50 percent at fault for an accident may not recover anything from the other driver.
 If an injured person is 50 percent at fault or less for the accident that caused their injuries, they could still recover from the other driver, but their damages would be reduced proportionately by the percentage of blame they are assigned.

 S.C.
 Code §15-3-530 sets the statutory deadline for any type of civil case that could stem from an auto accident.
 Whether for an auto accident injury or vehicular damage caused by a collision, the law provides victims three years from the date of the crash to petition the state courts for a civil remedy.
 In cases where someone dies as a result of the car accident, the statutory clock would not begin to run until the date of the accident victim’s death, which could differ from the actual date of the crash.
-Reach out to a skilled lawyer for help with filing a claim promptly.
+Reach out to a serious auto accident lawyer for help with filing a claim promptly.

 Types of Damages Available